brunoluiz/ocpp-server-tool/README.md

 # OCPP Central System Tool

-This tool was used to simulate a OCPP 1.5 Central System server/client.
+This tool was used to simulate a OCPP 1.5 Central System server.
 IT DOES NOT SIMULATE A CHARGING STATION, so you need to use a real one (or use a software to simulate it as well).

-To use it, you need to run ```maven package``` and then you will be able to run it using the "runnable" jar.
-If you are not using an IDE, you can run it using ```java -jar PATHTOJAR.jar```.
+To use it, you need to run ```mvn package``` and then you will be able to run it using the "runnable" jar (```java -jar PATHTOJAR.jar```).
+You need to create a settings.properties at the same folder where the JAR is, with the desired Charge Point endpoint URL.
+A settings.properties model is available at the src/main/resources folder.

 ## Supported Commands